WallaceAlli/WallaceAlli.github.io/tabs/about.md

 #
 ## Pick Up Pal was created by Us as a Software Engineering Project for our Senior Capstone.
 ### Team Members Include
-### Thomas Gilmore: Team Leader and Software Engineer
+### Thomas Gilmore: Team Leader and Software Engineer, Legal Concerns
 ### Waliy Alli: Secretary and Software Engineer
 ### Tyler Sprencel: Project Manager and Software Engineer
 ### Nicholas Anderson : Software Engineer